-Youth Conference
+Diversionary Youth Conference

-4.31 Where the defendant is a 'young person', that is under 18 years of age at the time proceedings were started, a Public Prosecutor may consider a diversionary youth conference as an alternative to prosecution at court.
-This type of restorative conference may involve a number of parties including the defendant, the victim and police.
+4.31 Where the offender is a young person at the time of the decision for diversion, a Public Prosecutor may consider a diversionary youth conference as an alternative to prosecution at court.
+This type of restorative conference involves a number of parties, and as a minimum requirement must include the offender, a police officer, an appropriate adult for the offender and a youth conference coordinator.
+The victim is entitled, although not obliged to attend, as is a legal representative of the offender.
 A plan will be produced by this conference which must be approved by the Public Prosecutor.
-A youth conference is a formal process and, although not a conviction, is recorded on a person's criminal record for a period of 21/2 years.
+A youth conference is a formal process and although not a conviction, is recorded on a youth's criminal record for a period of 2 years.